dataseyo/Zshif/Posts/2019-06-03-Logic-Fetishists.markdown

 (skip this if you know elementary propositional logic)

 Formal logic deals strictly with the form of arguments, with the relation between premises and conclusions.
 An argument is any set of premises with a conclusion.
-Consider the following arguments:
+Consider the following arguments (*) and (^):

+(*)
 1. If my friend is in jail, then it will rain.
 2. My friend is in jail.
 3. Therefore, it will rain.

-.
+(^)
 1. If your house is on fire, then you should probably leave.
 2. Your house is on fire.
 3. Therefore, you should probably leave. (^)